Maritime Washington National Heritage Area

 - Is there public support for NHA designation and the proposed coordinating entity, and are potential partners interested in working with the proposed coordinating entity on heritage area activities?

 This study was the culmination of a four-year grassroots movement, an extensive community outreach process, and a rigorous assessment of Washington State’s unique maritime heritage and its contribution to our shared national story.
 The nation’s west coast is a place to experience two vital components of the American character: our pioneering spirit and restless innovation.
-The proposed Maritime National Heritage Area demonstrates these uniquely American qualities through its stories of exploration, intrepid communities, and dynamic industries.
-The Washington State Maritime National Heritage Area will make a strong contribution to the growing collection of National Heritage Areas throughout the country, offering opportunities for learning unavailable anywhere else.
+The proposed National Heritage Area demonstrates these uniquely American qualities through its stories of exploration, intrepid communities, and dynamic industries.
+The Maritime Washington National Heritage Area will make a strong contribution to the growing collection of National Heritage Areas throughout the country, offering opportunities for learning unavailable anywhere else.